Material Selection for Hot Runner Nozzles and Manifolds in Automotive Applications

 Nickel or highnickel alloys (Inconel) — Used for corrosion resistance and very high temperature stability in aggressive resins or special processes.

-Cost & safety: Beryllium copper remains widely used because of performance, but remember it requires careful handling during machining and repair due to beryllium’s toxicity in dust form.
-Many manufacturers now specify Cr-Zr copper alloys or plated tips to balance safety and conductivity.
+Cost & safety: Beryllium copper remains widely used because of its performance, but remember it requires careful handling during machining and repair due to beryllium’s toxicity in dust form.
+Many manufacturers now specify Cr Zr copper alloys or plated tips to balance safety and conductivity.

 Glass-filled PA6/PA66 (common for structural under-hood parts): Use hardened steel or steel bodies with carbide or hardened gate inserts.
 Glass fiber abrasion will wear soft copper quickly at gates, so protect contact surfaces with carbide or hardened steel tips.